joubertredrat/Matomo-ProtectTrackID/README.md

 This plugin will hash siteId by configurations, but if you define small `base string`, `salt` or `length`, plugin wont haven't combinations enough for create hash string.
 Then you need incresease `base string`, `salt` and/or `length`.

+__If I install this plugin I need to change track code for all sites or old track code still will work?__ Thanks [@yurgon](https://github.com/yurgon) for the question.

+You can install and set plugin configuration, old tracking code will work without problems because plugin validates tracking `siteId` with plugin settings to set if `siteId` is hashed id or normal numeric id.
+But is necessary attention, because although old tracking code will continue work, Piwik will display only new tracking code.

 ## Changelog

 This project follows the guidelines of [semantic versioning](http://semver.org).